willardshikami/f1/README.md

-# F1
+# F1 Frontend
-F1 standings and more.
+F1 is an app that displays Formula 1 standings and more.

+This repository contains frontend of the F1 project